 Lab testing is the gold standard for determining the efficacy of hearing protection.
 Our objective test strategy for earplugs is the exact same as the way we quantify acoustic isolation in headphones.
 We use our B&K5128 test head, which has highly realistic outer ears and canals to best simulate the average user of the earplugs, and we expose it to a calibrated sound field generated by high-quality loudspeakers in an acoustically treated environment.
 Here’s a short YouTube clip that covers the specific details of our process.

-Note that our test setup doesn’t produce reliable data for this type of test below 100Hz, in which case we omit the data.
+Note that our test setup doesn’t produce reliable data for this type of test below 100Hz, so we omit the data.

 Why you should trust SoundGuys on earplugs and hearing protection